“The ultimate symbol of Norman glory”

 Trim’s History

-Built between 1176 to 1220, it is the largest, best-preserved, and most impressive Anglo-Norman fortification in Ireland.
+Built between 1176 and 1220, it is Ireland’s largest, best-preserved, and most impressive Anglo-Norman fortification.
 This over 800-year-old Castle has a fascinating history.

 Trim Castle has stood as an imposing stone sentinel and a Norman symbol of strength.
 The construction began shortly after the arrival of the Anglo-Normans in Ireland.
 It sat close to the edge of Pale’s area near the well-known hostile world of the Gaelic Irish.